-As a result, HELOCs offer flexibility to borrow only as much as you need, leaving you the option to access the remainder of your available limit at a later date if desired.
+As a result, home equity lines of credit offer flexibility to borrow only as much as you need, leaving you the option to access the remainder of your available limit at a later date if desired.

-Unlike credit card accounts, however, HELOCs are secured by your home — and if you default on the loan, then the lender can take your house, as it has been pledged as collateral.
+Unlike credit card accounts, HELOCs are secured by your home, and if you default on the loan, then the lender can take your house since it has been pledged as collateral.

 HELOCs resemble credit cards in other ways as well.
 Both are considered to be “revolving” lines of credit, reported to the credit reporting agencies as “R” type accounts (for “revolving”).
-And, interest is only incurred if you do not pay your balance in full each month.
+Interest is only incurred if you do not pay your balance in full each month.

 Check Your Personal Loan Rates